i026's Reviews

 I do not possess many recollections of this film; however, one particularly admirable aspect was its animation style.
 The film incorporated a distinctive blend of comic-like artistry and 3D animation, resulting in a visually striking aesthetic.
 This combination contributed to a futuristic atmosphere, further enhancing the overall viewing experience.

 I do not retain many memories of this film, aside from the impression that it was well-executed.
-However, one particular detail that stands out is the presence of an unusual character who engaged in the act of pulling and smelling women's hair. ( •᷄ࡇ•᷅ )
+But one particular detail that stands out is the presence of an unusual character who engaged in the act of pulling and smelling women's hair? ( •᷄ࡇ•᷅ )

 I found it intriguing that the movie was set in 2015 while watching it in 2017, making only a two-year difference.
 The depiction of 2015 still retaining a strong 1980s aesthetic was particularly interesting, as it highlights the uncertainty of predicting the future and how speculative visions may not always align with reality.

-I do not retain many memories from this film; however, the intensity of traveling to the past was notable.
+I do not retain many memories from this film; but, the intensity of traveling to the past was notable.

 I find Baymax to be an exceptionally endearing character.
 The film effectively balances a futuristic vision with elements of present-day modernity, creating a setting that feels both advanced and believable.
 The seamless integration of technology into everyday life enhances the sci-fi atmosphere, making it a well-executed representation of a near-future world.